muhammadhumzadev/realtime_messaging_app/README.md

 Sign up for an account or log in if you already have one.

-Add friends by searching for their usernames or email addresses.

-Start a conversation with a friend by selecting their name from the friend list.
+Start a conversation with a friends by selecting on of the rooms.

 Type your messages in the input field at the bottom of the chat window and press Enter to send them.